 We're excited for the start of the 2020-21 academic year!
 We know you're excited to start the year and anxious to start your planning.
 Below you will find general information regarding move-in day.
 In the coming weeks, we will distribute additional details that will help you and your family finalize plans!

 New student move-in is scheduled for Saturday, August 22 and Sunday, August 23.
-Each new resident will be assigned a specific move in appointment time and date.
+Each new resident has been assigned a specific move-in appointment time and date.
 We are diligently planning to provide the safest and healthiest move-in experience for all students, families, and staff!
 It is very important that you arrive within your assigned move-in time.

 In past years, continuing students have had a lot of flexibility in determining when they want to move into Cornish Commons.
 With the current pandemic of COVID-19, continuing students will sign up for a specific move-in appointment.
 When students move in during a particular window, we're able to reduce crowding and make sure everyone is where they need to be at the right time.